-The first attempt I made at seeing the Northern Lights here in Iceland was something of a learning experience.
+The first time I went looking for the Northern Lights here in Iceland was something of a learning experience.
 After about an hour of waiting outside, beachfront in Vesturbær, I learned why people here invest in wool socks.
-The next thing that I realized was that just walking outside and trying to see the Aurora can be a giant waste of time.
+The next thing I realised was that just walking outside to see the Aurora can be a waste of time.
 That is to say, you can be sitting there all night waiting for the lights and never see them.
 I suppose that’s the risk you take.
 Still, there had to be a better way of doing this.
 At 03:30, I went back home.

-Over the next few days I continued to check the “Aurora forecast” on vedur.is, and as soon as it looked promising, I strolled down to the beach for another try.
-This time, I went with two pairs of socks and an extra layer on my top half, but they still didn’t keep me quite as warm as I expected (and needed) them to; Iceland in March can get pretty cold.
+Over the next few days I continued to check the “Aurora forecast” on vedur.is, and as soon as it looked promising, I strolled down to the beach for another stab at chasing those pesky polar lights.
+This time, I went with two pairs of socks and an extra sweater, but I still wasn’t warm enough; Iceland in March can get pretty cold.
 I remembered seeing a photo once of a hotel in Finland that had glass-domed ceilings so that people could lie in bed and see the Aurora.
 Actually, this image inevitably appeared in my head every time I tried to see the lights, sort of taunting me.
 Wouldn’t that be nice.
 This time, I called it quits after about three hours, frozen, defeated, and no closer to seeing the lights.

-There seem to be some benefits to going on one of those guided Northern Lights tours that you come to realize after trying to see them on your own.
-First, the guides take you outside of the city to places where the Northern Lights are most visible; they know where to go.
-More importantly, though, you can basically sit in the bus or van or whatever it is and look out the window while you wait for the lights.
-Either that or you can have the guides go outside and be on the lookout/freeze to death while you wait in the warm van for them to tell you to come out (at least that’s what I would try to get them to do).
+After looking for the Northern Lights on your own, you realise it can be beneficial to go on a guided Northern Lights tour.
+First, the guides take you outside of the city to places where the Polar Lights are most visible; they know where to go.
+More importantly, you can sit in the bus and look out the window while you wait for the lights.
+Or you can have the guides freeze to death for you while you wait – in the warmth – until they tell you to come out.
 Despite these considerable advantages, I opted to continue to try to see them on my own.

-At the office, I checked vedur.is again to see the forecast.
+So, I checked vedur.is again to see the forecast.
 It looked good.
-It occurred to me that day that I should definitely do everything I can to see the lights while I’m here because who knows when I’ll be back again for another chance.
-After renting the only car available with an automatic transmission from Cheap Jeep, I took a drive outside the city as soon as it got dark.
+It occurred to me that I should definitely try to see the lights while I’m here because who knows when I’ll be back for another chance.
+So, I rented a car, and drove outside the city as soon as it got dark.

-I pulled a little off the road and drove up a dirt path where it was just about as dark as it gets.
-The good part about this experience was that sitting in the car is certainly a better option than waiting for the lights while you’re outside.
-It wasn’t exactly warm, but I could feel and hear the wind shaking the car and I was just happy that I was sitting inside of it.
+I pulled off the road on to a dirt path where it was just about as dark as it gets.
+Sitting in the car is certainly a better option than waiting for the lights in the cold.
+It wasn’t exactly warm, but I could feel the wind shaking the car and I was happy to be inside of it.
 It wasn’t quite as nice as the hotel in Finland, but at least I had a bottle of water and some “Vanillu Kremkex” to snack on.

 The bad part, however, comes in two parts.
-The first of them being that you can really start to psyche yourself out when you’re in the middle of nowhere in the dark.
-I don’t think I have ever been more “alone” than when I was parked on a dirt road in the middle of the night a little outside of Reykjavík.
+The first of them being that you’ll psyche yourself out when you’re in the middle of nowhere in the dark.
+I have never been more “alone” than when I was on a dark and dirty road a little outside Reykjavík.
 In some ways it was pleasant and truly enjoyable, and in others it was a little unnerving.
-The second and obviously more serious piece of bad news was that the night was over and, after all of my efforts and planning, I still hadn’t seen the Northern Lights.
+The second and obviously more serious piece of bad news was that the night was over and, after all of my efforts and planning, I still hadn’t seen the aurora borealis.
 How frustrating!
 It was after this experience that I decided to give up on trying to see them; I had made an honest effort but this was ridiculous.

-A few weeks later, my roommate’s cat woke me up at about 02:40, which was a fairly regular occurrence.
+A few weeks later, – having given up on looking for the Northern Lights – my roommate’s cat woke me up at about 02:40.
 Having a hard time falling back to sleep, I got up to get something to eat.
 While my bread was in the toaster, I stood there bored and half asleep and lifted my head up to look out the window.
 I was outside about five seconds later watching the best light show I’ve ever seen.